Pickering, North Yorkshire: Parish Church

-Pickering Church has a Saxon foundation, but the earliest phases of the present building date to the 12th and 13th centuries, with substantial additions in the 14th and 15th.
+Pickering Church has an Anglo-Saxon foundation, but the earliest phases of the present building date to the 12th and 13th centuries, with substantial additions in the 14th and 15th.
 In 1852 restoration work revealed a series of wall paintings on the north and south walls of the nave.
 Despite a local and national outcry, the paintings were whitewashed, and only rediscovered and restored in 1876–78.
 They have been called "the most complete collection of medieval wall paintings in England".

 Saint Joseph's Church

 Saint Joseph's Roman Catholic Church, on Potter Hill, was designed by the architect Leonard Stokes in 1911, on the instructions of the parish priest, Fr Edward Bryan.
 It contains a stone font by the sculptor Eric Gill, and the portable altar-stone of the 17th-century martyr Blessed Nicholas Postgate; also a fine icon, painted in Rome, of Our Lady of Perpetual Succour, and a mosaic of Christ blessing the loaves and fishes by local artist Audrey Murty.
 Outside the church is a statue of Saint Joseph designed by Peter Paul Pugin, son of Augustus Welby Pugin.
 The church features in the book A Glimpse of Heaven by Christopher Martin (English Heritage 2006).